matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/l1-l2-interop.md

 The process described above works well for a system with a small set of relatively light operations supported. zkSync 2.0 supports general smart contract computation and thus, some of the principles had to be changed in order to preserve the stability of the network.

 Firstly, all the transactions need to be supported by the priority queue.
-The users may have their funds stored on an L2 smart contract.
-So before moving their funds to L1, they need to send an `Execute` transaction to zkSync to withdraw the funds from that smart contract first.
+The users may have their funds locked on an L2 smart contract, and not on their own account.
+So before moving their funds to L1, they need to send an `Execute` transaction to zkSync to release the funds from that smart contract first.

 Secondly, the priority queue needs to stay censorship-resistant.
 But imagine what will happen if users start sending a lot of transactions that take the entirety of the block ergs limit?
 There needs to be a way to prevent spam attacks on the system.
 That's why submitting the transactions to the priority queue is no longer free.
 The users need to pay a certain fee to the operator for processing their transactions.
 It is really hard to calculate the accurate fee in a permissionless way.
 Thus, the fee for a transaction is equal to `txBaseCost * gasPrice`.
 The `gasPrice` is the gas price of the users' transaction, while `txBaseCost` is the base cost for the transaction, which depends on its parameters (e.g. `ergs_limit` for `Execute` transaction).